peterwilliams97/repeats/README.md

 We can do much better than this by observing that for each substring s of length m that occurs >= num[d] times, all substrings of s must also occur >= num[d] times.

-Therefore we can build a list of strings recursively as follows:
+Therefore we can build a list of substrings recursively as follows:

     valid_strings[m] = strings of length m that occur required number of times Compute valid_strings[1] by checking number of occurrences of each byte in the docs